Draeken/role-splitter/docs/product/needs.md

 - Split work days and week-end in multiple chunks
 - Define roles
-- Define the chart goal
+- Define the chart goal - maybe with an option to set a minimal amount of hours
 - track chunk

 # Futher needs